-FaZe Clan’s Lee Trink, Troy Carter and Nick “Nickmercs” Kolcheff are coming to Disrupt 2020 – TechCrunch
+FaZe Clan’s Lee Trink, Troy Carter and Nick ‘Nickmercs’ Kolcheff are coming to Disrupt 2020 – TechCrunch

 We’re excited to chat with this illustrious panel of experts about the evolution of esports, what sets FaZe Clan apart, and what entrepreneurs can learn from the viral growth of the organization over the years.

 Pick up your pass to join us at Disrupt 2020 happening from September 14-18.
-You can get access to this session, founder how-to content on the Extra Crunch stage, tons of networking opportunities and access to hundreds of startups in Digital Startup Alley with a Disrupt Digital Pro Pass for just $345 for a limited time.
-Or for those on tighter purse-strings, you can get access to the Disrupt stage, breakout sessions and the expo for just $45.
+You can get access to this session, founder how-to content on the Extra Crunch Stage, tons of networking opportunities and access to hundreds of startups in Digital Startup Alley with a Disrupt Digital Pro Pass (just $345 for a limited time).
+Or for those on tighter purse-strings, you can get access to the Disrupt Stage, breakout sessions and the expo for just $45.
 Join us today!